-Thailand’s Yee Peng festival (sometimes written as ‘Yi Peng’) is celebrated annually on the full moon of the twelfth lunar month in Chiang Mai.
+Thailand’s Yee Peng festival (sometimes written as ‘Yi Peng’) is celebrated annually on the full moon of the twelfth lunar month in Chiang Mai, Thailand.
 The festival begins with a city-wide decoration of lanterns and candles to mark the start of the celebration at the Three Kings Monument.
 The festival last a few days and includes visually amazing events such as the sky lantern festival and Loi Krathong.

 The opening ceremonies begin with thousands of locals dancing with lit candles to mark the start of the festival.
 Many tens of thousands of people cram into the streets and sidewalks around the Three Kings Temple to watch the performances.